Primary

 Keep the kettlebells stable throughout the movement—no swinging.
 Holding at chest height (goblet position) engages your core more and improves posture.
 Use a wall for balance if needed while you master the form.

-Want Kettlebell Calf Raise in your program?
+See where Kettlebell Calf Raise fits in your weekly plan

 Hold a kettlebell in each hand or one kettlebell with both hands at chest height.